thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 Servers would give clients ways to subscribe to subsets of all received messages - e.g. all messages, all messages from a specific user, any replies to messages from a specific user, or "shallow" subscriptions to a message, meaning it'll send you only 1 level of replies to that message.

+With a decentralized identity and the ability to switch servers seamlessly whenever you want, many of the benefits of self hosting a server are granted to everyone.
+This means there'll likely be fewer servers than the current fediverse has.
+There'll likely be enough to ensure redundancy, but beyond that I'd really only expect a couple large servers, similar to how bluesky intends AtProto to have, and perhaps smaller instances by institutions that want to provide storage for the people within that institution.
+Fortunately, it also means the disadvantages of only having 1 or a small number of servers also go away.
+We only need enough instances for redundancy, but beyond that we don't need to worry about being locked into a server or your server having rules you disagree with or anything.
+You'll always have your data, and can just send it to another server whenever you'd like.
+These fewer but larger servers will be useful for discoverability with less traffic between all the servers.

 ## Content

 The protocol should be fairly content agnostic, and allow arbitrary metadata on messages that can be used by the community to come up with their own new forms of content to transmit over the protocol.
 For example, perhaps there's a body field that could include arbitrary text _or_ binary data, and for binary data another field could clarify if its audio, video, an image, or something else.